 - The 802.1s MST standard allows up to 65 MST instances.
-You can map an unlimited number of VLANs to an MST instance. - PVST+, rapid PVST+, and MST are supported, but only one version can be active at any time.

-- VTP does not propagate the MST configuration.
-You must manually configure the MST configuration (region name, revision number, and VLAN-to-instance mapping) on each router within the MST region through the command-line interface (CLI) or SNMP. - For load balancing across redundant paths in the network to work, all VLAN-to-instance mapping assignments must match; otherwise, all traffic flows on a single link. - All MST boundary ports must be forwarding for load balancing between a PVST+ and an MST cloud or between a rapid-PVST+ and an MST cloud.
+You can map an unlimited number of VLANs to an MST instance. - PVST+, rapid PVST+, and MST are supported, but only one version can be active at any time. - VTP does not propagate the MST configuration.
+You must manually configure the MST configuration (region name, revision number, and VLAN-to-instance mapping) on each switch within the MST region through the command-line interface (CLI) or SNMP. - For load balancing across redundant paths in the network to work, all VLAN-to-instance mapping assignments must match; otherwise, all traffic flows on a single link. - All MST boundary ports must be forwarding for load balancing between a PVST+ and an MST cloud or between a rapid-PVST+ and an MST cloud.
 For this to occur, the CIST regional root of the MST cloud must be the root of the CST.
-If the MST cloud consists of multiple MST regions, one of the MST regions must contain the CST root, and all of the other MST regions must have a better path to the root contained within the MST cloud than a path through the PVST+ or rapid-PVST+ cloud. - Partitioning the network into a large number of regions is not recommended.
-However, if this situation is unavoidable, we recommend that you partition the switched LAN into smaller LANs interconnected by non-Layer 2 devices.
+If the MST cloud consists of multiple MST regions, one of the MST regions must contain the CST root, and all of the other MST regions must have a better path to the root contained within the MST cloud than a path through the PVST+ or rapid-PVST+ cloud - Partitioning the network into a large number of regions is not recommended.
+However, if this situation is unavoidable, we recommend that you partition the switched LAN into smaller LANs interconnected by non-Layer 2 devices. - Adding or removing VLANs to an existing MST instance will trigger spanning tree recalculation for that MST instance, and the traffic of all the VLANs for that MST instance will be disrupted.